God's Countercultural Invitation to Sabbath Rest

 Keeping Sabbath is not always easy.
 In fact, Bass warns that opening the gift of time can be messy.
 But when you extend the practice to each week and year of your life, you'll find, she promises, that you have "been caught up into the story of God," with the lines of your life "curved into script that proclaims this good news."

 The Valparaiso Project on the Education and Formation of People in Faith has many suggestions for keeping Sabbath, including essays, sermons, and study guides.
 Keeping Sabbath is one of a dozen key spiritual practices described in the essay collection Practicing Our Faith: A Way of Life for a Searching People.
 Download a free study guide to the book.
-Christian Century interviewed Dorothy Bass about the book, which is also available in Korean.

 Lauren Winner compares Jewish and Christian Sabbath observances in this Christianity Today essay.
 View paintings by John August Swanson.
 Then think about what kinds of paintings, photographs, or other visuals best capture your idea of the Sabbath.